corsettiDev/flowdeck/README.md

 Please note that while we strive to provide a stable and reliable solution, FlowDeck is currently a work in progress.
 Use it at your own risk, and we appreciate your understanding and patience during the development process.

 We are in no way affiliated with Webflow or {Finsweet.

+---

+## Browser Migration

+For some actions involving Applescript, a browser is specified.
+To use other browsers instead, you'll have to modify the Applescript in those actions to point at your new browser.

+To make the changes, click into the stream deck action (if it is a multi action, double click and look through the list for any "Custom: Run OSA script" actions where the first line says 'tell application "Google Chrome"').
+Change the browser listed to the browser of your choice (Arc, Brave, etc.).

+`tell application "Arc" activate`

+The following actions have/are an Applescript action which requires updating:

+- Add Attribute
+- Add Heading H(1-6)
+- H(1-6) w/ Folder